evilgoldfish/wlan_kabel/README.md

 WLAN_Kabel has been tested on:

 -  ATH9K chipset with Ubuntu 10.10
 -  Ralink RT2870 on a Raspberry Pi

+### Flags

+The `-b` flag will stop wlan_kabel from exiting on forwarding errors.

+The `-s` flag will silence wlan_kabel and stop it from printing forwarding errors.

+Use these flags if you are unable to resolve `read: Network is down`, `send: Message too long` or `send: Resource temporarily unavailable` errors.

+Examples:

+`# ./wlan_kabel -b wlan0 eth0 00:22:15:49:e5:55`

+`# ./wlan_kabel -s wlan0 eth0 00:22:15:49:e5:55`

 ## License

 You may use this code under the conditions of the GNU GPL v2 or later.